thatTPR/SourceGraph/index.md

+## This is highly experimental software and not intended for general use.
+Use at your own risk.

 ## Features
 An interactive source graph built in Typescript and VSIx compatible built for vscode Parses the entire workspace and builds out a source graph visualization containing the entire workspace